AngelMunoz/Recetron/README.md

 ```
 that allows you to analyze a complex type graph as long as it has data annotations but it's not released yet I guess for the moment I'd drop EditForms completely and rely on `FluentValidator` since I'm already using that to validate the backend models before processing them on their respective endpoints I'd argue that you should be able to share the Abstract Validators between client/server

-### Updated opinion so far?

-Blazor it's somewhat a csharpilized react? it feels react'ish on some parts and even angular'ish on others but this is for sure made for C# devs as a primarily Javascript dev I feel like I'm writing a lot of code for moreless the same result if I add typescript I can start getting typesafety without losing the vast javascript ecosystem where a lot of the problems of the web are likely to be solved and not "yet to be discover"

-- I like it but I still need to do more work with it to see if I could actually swap it for Javascript